5th Grade

 Tips for families to support learning

-→ RAZ Kids has a large variety of fictional reading passages on your child’s reading level - Kids Log-In - (External Link) please reach out to your child’s teacher if they need their log-in information.
+→ RAZ Kids has a large variety of nonfiction reading passages on your child’s reading level - Kids Log-In

-→ Room Recess (External Link)- reading games for all ages
+→ Room Recess - reading games for all ages

 Tips for families to support learning